urob/zmk-config/zmk-nodefree-config/README.md

 ### ZMK\_UNICODE

-This repository provides two macros that simplify creating new unicode characters that can be added to keymaps. `ZMK_UNICODE_SINGLE` creates single unicode characters such as <kbd>€</kbd>, whereas `ZMK_UNICODE_PAIR` creates pairs of shifted/unshifted unicode characters that are useful for specifying international characters such as
+There are two macros that simplify creating new unicode characters that can be added to the keymap. `ZMK_UNICODE_SINGLE` creates single unicode characters such as <kbd>€</kbd>, whereas `ZMK_UNICODE_PAIR` creates pairs of shifted/unshifted unicode characters that are useful for specifying international characters such as
 <kbd>ä</kbd>/<kbd>Ä</kbd> or <kbd>δ</kbd>/<kbd>Δ</kbd>.